 I guess this is why I was slightly nervous of my friends meeting, because it’s like two words colliding.
 Suddenly, the two different versions of myself would meet face to face, and the world would implode.
 Well, maybe not something as dramatic as that.
 But there is always a sense of, I hope they like each other.
 Will they think I act differently?
 What if I come across as a big fake all along?
 I needn’t have worried.
 Of course, everyone got along like a house on fire, and we had a wonderful weekend.

 The following photos were taken by Lucy, my dear friend and housemate, who helped me capture the magic of this weekend perfectly.

-I was left feeling very content after our weekend stay in Brighton, and also very reflective and philisophical for reasons I couldn’t pin down.
+I was left feeling very content after our weekend stay in Brighton, and also very reflective and philosophical for reasons I couldn’t quite pin down.
 Maybe it was the sudden realisation that I wasn’t a kid anymore, and all my school friends were grown up with jobs and relationships.
-It also really hit me that I also no longer had a home here, so I couldn’t even go back to my creature comforts and pretnend to be a child again, to get away from it all, even if only for a little bit.
+It also really hit me that I also no longer had a home here, so I couldn’t even go back to my creature comforts and pretend to be a child again, to get away from it all, even if only for a little bit.